 - they are a wasted resource where housing demand is high in Telford

-- the can attract anti social behaviour, crime, vandalism, arson and squatting
+- they can attract anti-social behaviour, crime, vandalism, arson and squatting

 - reduce property value locally